lawremi/Sprocket/Sprocket Advanced Options.md

 ### Density (Statistical Variation)

-This is a generic density range, used by all unconfigured distribution options.
+Density multiplier; 0 means no blocks, 1 means a solid shape, anything inbetween means that the ores will be spread out.

      Default: _default_, _default_, normal, base

+### Height Clamp Range (List)

+Two numbers, indicating the minimum and maximum Y level that the distribution will place blocks on.
+Used by all unconfigured distribution options.

+     Default: MISSING

 ### Parent Range Limit (Statistical Variation)